Dental Implants in Champaign, IL

 Aside from aesthetics, tooth loss impacts your bite, leads to shifting teeth, and can even promote additional oral health issues like future tooth loss.

-At Anderson Dental, your dentist in Champaign, IL offers a variety of quality tooth replacement options, but our dentists (and most dentists) agree that dental implants are the gold standard when it comes to closing the gaps in your smile, boosting your confidence, restoring your diet, and keeping your oral health in check.
+At Anderson Dental, we offer a variety of quality tooth replacement options, but our dentists (and most dentists) agree that dental implants are the gold standard when it comes to closing the gaps in your smile, boosting your confidence, restoring your diet, and keeping your oral health in check.

 Additionally, we have a dental implant specialist on our team of dentists!

-If you’re considering dental implants or tooth replacement options, contact our dental team today.
+If you’re considering dental implants or tooth replacement options, contact our dental team today at (217) 356-7334.
 If you have questions, never hesitate to reach out.

 Also, check out some of the frequently asked questions below to learn more about us and our approach to implant dentistry.